jahwi/bget/docs/readme.txt

 BGET -list -server -usebits
 BGET -upgrade -usecurl
 BGET -info -usejs test

 Contact
 If you're having an issue with bget, would like to submit a script or just want to chat (jk, we're boring people), contact us at batchget [at] gmail [dot com]

+Thanks
+I'd like to say thanks to the following: b00st3d
+Icarus Lives
+Freebooter
+Setlucas